futureworkz/playbook/README.md

 ## Problem Resolution
 If stuck, google by yourself for 10 mins.
 If no solution found, ask someone.
-If a solution is found, implement it but don’t waste more than 30 minutes to implement the solution (it may not be the correct solution)
+If a solution is found, implement it but don’t waste more than 30 minutes to implement the solution (it may not be the correct solution).
 If you found a really great solution, share it!

 ## 12 Steps Development Flow For Coders